Storage tips and recipe ideas for what to Do with Leftover Pie Dough.

 I’ve been meaning to write this post since I posted my Favorite Buttermilk Pie Crust recipe, because pie crust is one of those things you always have leftovers for, and you can make so many easy and delicious things with the scraps.
 And only 5 months later, I finally got around to writing it. 😉

 First things first: You don’t have to do anything with the pie dough scraps right away!
-You just made an entire pie (or something probably equally impressive).
+You just made an entire pie (like a Dutch Apple Pie or something probably equally impressive).
 If you don’t feel like playing in the kitchen anymore, those scraps will keep until tomorrow.
 Wrap them tightly and store in the refrigerator or place in a freezer bag and pop into the freezer.

 Freshly made pie dough will last:

 -Up to 3 months in the freezer (allow 12 hours to defrost in the refrigerator)

 Then, when you are ready to do something with the scraps, here are…